Canadian Sprint Athletes Complete National Team Trials With Exciting 200 and 500 meters finals

 “I feel relieved and happy,” said De Jonge right after finishing his race.
 “I took a year off last year and just came back to the sport full-time, so I am really happy to see that I still have my speed and that there is a lot of stiff competition within Canada.”

 “I’m very proud of my athletes this early in the season,” said Frédéric Jobin, national coach of the men’s kayak team.
 “The depth of the group is impressive, in the 200 meters we have 6 guys finishing within one second, and the 500 and 1000 meter-races are almost as close.
 It’s very promising for our crew boat programs like the K-2 and K-4.”

-The women’s kayak also demonstrated great performances this afternoon in the 200 meter-race.
-Michelle Russel (Cheema, N.-S.) finished first with a fast time of 39.878, followed closely by Lissa Bissonnette (Pointe-Claire, QC ; 40.374) and Andréanne Langlois (Trois-Rivières, QC ; 40.594).
+The women’s kayak also demonstrated great performances in the afternoon in the 200 meter-race.
+Michelle Russel (Cheema, N.-S.) finished first with a fast time of 39.878, followed closely by Lissa Bissonette (Pointe-Claire, QC ; 40.374) and Andréanne Langlois (Trois-Rivières, QC ; 40.594).

 The canoe athletes were competing in the C-1 500 meter event as their last race of these trials.
 Craig Spence (Cheema, N.-S.) placed first with a time of 1:48.385 in the men’s C-1 and Vincent-Lapointe lead the women’s race with a time of 2:03.515.

 Monday, Canoe Kayak Canada will be announcing the selected teams that will be representing Canada at the 2018 ICF World Cups, as well as the selected athlete who have already secured a sport on the 2018 World Championships team.

 You can watch all finals on the Canoe Kayak Canada YouTube channel and find today’s results on the Canoe Kayak Canada website, as well as the starts lists for Sunday’s races.